6 Types of Superfoods for Boosting Your Immune System

-However, it is important to note that there is no one specific food or supplement that is a miracle “immune booster” as a weapon against illness or coronavirus.
+However, it is important to note that there is no one specific food or supplement that is a miracle “immune booster” as a weapon against illness or COVID-19.
 Your immune system is a complex system that involves different kinds of cells, each with a specialized function.

 Your best line of immune defense is to choose whole and nutritious foods that can work towards naturally keeping your immune system in check.